What to Do with Your Old, Unusable Bathtub

-Whether you’re remodeling your bathroom and replacing an old tub with a modern, sleek new model or simply need to make a bathtub upgrade, there’s an overarching question that comes with a new bathtub: what should you do with the old one?
+Whether you’re remodeling your bathroom and replacing an old tub with a modern, sleek new model or simply need to make a bathtub upgrade, there’s an overarching question that comes with a new one: what should you do with and old, unusable bathtub?

 Option 1: Get Rid of It

 A new bathtub can cost you north of $3,000 when adding in the cost of fixtures, installation, and removal of the old tub.
 You can offset that by selling your tub for scrap and reclaiming a couple hundred dollars depending on the tub’s material and condition, but if it’s too far gone to be reused for it’s original purpose, there’s not a lot of value to be had on the secondhand market.
 Old bathtubs, however, take up a tremendous amount of space in landfills and certainly aren’t biodegradable, so tossing it into a heap isn’t the recommended course of action here.

 Option 2: Refinish It

 If a bathtub has any chance of being rescued and reused for its intended purpose, it’s only thanks to a professional bathtub repair specialist.
 Not only can they assess the damage to your tub, but they can safely and effectively extend its life and return it to a beautiful, consistent state.
 Sure, it’ll cost you a bit of cash, but it’s nothing compared to the cost of ripping out and replacing an entire bathtub in your home.
 It’s worth having a conversation before you make a decision, so if you’re on the fence, give Seattle Bathtub Guy a call.